WHERE TO GO

 You will be given your race number and your t-shirt if you have ordered one, at the race number collection.
 Your race number will also have your name printed on it.

 Pre-race day: It's best if you pick up your race pack before the event so you have nothing to worry about on the day.
-You can do this on Friday 3 November from 3-5.30pm and Saturday 4 November 2017 from 9.30am-2pm, at Avantiplus Blenheim (Bike store) on Queen St, Blenheim.
+You can do this on Friday 2 November from 3-6.00pm and Saturday 3 November 2018 from 9.30am-2pm, at Bikefit Blenheim (Bike store) on Market St, Blenheim.